arcturo/library/coffeescript/chapters/01_introduction.md

 ##Initial setup

 One of the easiest ways to initially play around with the library is to use it right inside the browser.
 Navigate to [http://coffeescript.org](http://coffeescript.org) and click on the *Try CoffeeScript* tab.
-The site uses a browser version of the CoffeeScript compiler, converting any CoffeeScript typed inside the left panel, to JavaScript in the right panel.
+The site uses a browser version of the CoffeeScript compiler, converting any CoffeeScript typed inside the left panel to JavaScript in the right panel.

 You can also convert JavaScript back to CoffeeScript using the [js2coffee](http://js2coffee.org/) project, especially useful when migration JavaScript projects to CoffeeScript.